mrkaleArduinoLib/gbj_appeeprom/README.md

 * Update in library is valid for all involved projects.
 * It specifies (inherits from) the parent application library `gbj_appcore`.
 * It utilizes funcionality and error handling from the parent class.
-* The library is not intended for direct instantiation, just as a parent class of project specific libraries (e.g., app\_params).
+* The library is not intended for direct instantiation, just as a parent class of project specific libraries, e.g., `app_eeprom`.

 ## Fundamental functionality
 * Library works strictly with **byte application parameters only**.
 If longer parameters are needed, e.g., integer ones, they have to be divided to two (or more) parameters for individual bytes (least and most significant ones).
 * All application parameters are read from EEPROM to the cache in RAM only in their `begin` method within `setup` function of a sketch as an initial configuration at start of a microcontroller.
 Then only new values of parameters are written to EEPROM, but reading is always from the cache.
 EEPROM serves as the persistent parameters mirroring.
+* All parameters are defined in a project specific library and passed to this application parent class as a vector of pointers to those parameters.

 <a id="dependency"></a>